38 Virginis: Characteristics

 38 Virginis is an F-type main sequence star that is approximately 118% the mass of and 145% the radius of the Sun.
 It has a temperature of 6557 K and is about 1.9 billion years old.
 In comparison, the Sun is about 4.6 billion years old and has a temperature of 5778 K.

 The star is metal-rich, with a metallicity ([Fe/H]) of 0.07 dex, or 117% the solar amount.
-Its luminosity is 3.48 times that of the Sun.
+Its luminosity is 3.22 times that of the Sun.

 A companion star is cataloged in the CCDM at a separation of half an arcsecond.

 Planetary system

 The star is known to host one exoplanet, 38 Virginis b, discovered in 2016.
 It has a mass of around 4.5 times that of the planet Jupiter, an orbital period of 825.9 day and a relatively low eccentricity out of any long-period giant exoplanet discovered, with an eccentricity of 0.03.

 The planet lies within the host star's habitable zone.
-As of 2024, it is the only known planet around a F-type star that is always orbiting inside the habitable zone, as opposed to an orbit that never or just occasionally crosses the HZ.
+As of 2024, it is the only known planet around an F-type star that is always orbiting inside the habitable zone, as opposed to an orbit that never or just occasionally crosses the HZ.